ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ## Oracle design patterns {#oracle-design-patterns}

 Oracles come in different types, including _immediate-read_, _publish-subscribe_, and _request-response_, with the latter two being the most popular among Ethereum smart contracts.
-Here we briefly describe the publish_subscribe and request_response models.
+Here we briefly describe the publish-subscribe and request-response models.

 ### Publish-subscribe oracles {#publish-subscribe-oracles}